 In the presence of God I make this vow.”

 as a sign of our marriage.

 all that I am I give to you,

 and all that I have I share with you,

 Do we have to contact the registrar?

 No. For a church wedding, the priest is the registrar on the day, and the preliminaries (which you have to organise before the day) are either 'banns' or a Common Licence (or occasionally a Special Licence).
 Information about banns and licences is in the two sections above, entitled First find out whether you can get married here, and Three months before the wedding.

 What are the available toilet facilities?

 In Hornby, there is the usual internal plumbed-in facility that you would expect; please note that while it does have a ramp and grab rails, it does not meet the latest full specifications for wheelchair accessibility; if you need a more advanced facility than this, you should book Hornby Village Institute.
-In Whittington, there is a flush loo in the cellar, but it is really for emergency use only, as access is via an uneven (and sloping) grass path and outdoor steps which can be slippery when wet; if you need a more advanced facility than this, you should book the village hall are made available.
+In Whittington, there is a flush loo in the cellar, but it is really for emergency use only, as access is via an uneven (and sloping) grass path and outdoor steps which can be slippery when wet; if you need a more advanced facility than this, you should book the village hall.
 Arkholme church and Gressingham church each have a recently-installed caravan-type loo in a new wooden outbuilding; these facilities are not wheelchair-accessible, and alternatives are not available in the vicinity; if you need a more advanced facility, you may need to consider one of the other churches.

 Do we have a rehearsal?